iogeek/Gardening4Engineers/_garden/readingSeedPacket.md

 categories: seeding garden planning
 regenerate: true
 ---
-# Using seed packet information for planning
 Seed packets contain a lot of information that can be used for garden planning.

 ## Time considerations....
 Can I grow it?
 - Days to germination - Time for seeds to sprout under ideal conditions.
-- Days to harvest / maturity -  Time from once planted/adjusted to first fruit / vegetable under ideal ideal conditions. <br>
+- Days to harvest / maturity -  Time from once planted/adjusted to first fruit / vegetable under ideal conditions. <br>

 ![seed packet]({{ site.imagePath | relative_url }}/seedPacketTomato.png){:height="50%" width="50%"}
 <br>

 Using a tomato as an example:
-    7 days to germination
+- 7 days to germination
-    14 days to transplant size
+- 14 days to transplant size
-    14 days for plant to adjust to soil
+- 14 days for plant to adjust to soil
-    48 days to harvest
+- 48 days to harvest
-    Total: 83 days from seed to harvest vegetable
+- Total: 83 days from seed to harvest
-This pretty helpful for timing (including succession planting)and seeing if there is enough growing season.
-The times are not exact but tend to be good enough for planning purposes.

-Look up the typical frost dates for where you live (example: First frost is October 1 and last frost is April 17th for my area).
+This can be helpful for determing when to start, succession planting, and if the growing season is long enough.
+As with most aspects of gardening,  times are not exact but tend to be good enough for planning purposes.
+To calculate this for your area, look up the typical frost dates for where you live (example: First frost is October 1 and last frost is April 17th for my area).

-To calculate the earliest and latest to plant this vegetable do the following.

-**Last day to germinate**
+**What is the last day to germinate?**

 Count back 83 days from first frost date.
 Example: October 1 minus 83 days = July 10.